Glen Leavitt

 Glen Kaimi Leavitt (born 1973) is an American politician who served as a member of the Nevada Assembly from the 23rd district.

 Early life and education

 Leavitt was born in 1973 in St. George, Utah.
 Leavitt moved from Las Vegas to Boulder City, Nevada when he was ten years old.
 He is of Asian descent.

 Leavitt graduated from Boulder City High School in 1992.
 Leavitt earned a B.A. in political science from Brigham Young University and an M.A. in public administration from the University of Nevada, Las Vegas.

 Career

 Leavitt served on the Boulder City planning commission from 2015 to 2017.
 Leavitt resigned from this position to run for the Nevada Assembly.
 His campaign was endorsed by the incumbent assemblywoman at the time, Melissa Woodbury.
-In 2018, Leavitt was elected to the Nevada Assembly, where he has been represented the 23rd district between 2018-2022.
+In 2018, Leavitt was elected to the Nevada Assembly, where he represented the 23rd district between 2018-2022.

 Personal life

 Glen Leavitt is married to Rebecca Woodbury-Leavitt.
 They have three children.
 The Woodbury family is prominent in Nevada politics, including Leavitt's father-in-law, former Clark County Commissioner Bruce Woodbury; his brother-in-law, former Boulder City Mayor Rod Woodbury; his great-uncle-in-law, former Speaker of the Nevada Assembly Jack Higgins; and his sister-in-law, Melissa Woodbury.